|Client||Wohnentwicklung Theresienstraße GmbH & Co.KG c/o HOCHTIEF Solutions AG, formart Bayern|

 |Landscape Architects||grabner + huber landschaftsarchitekten partnerschaft|

-The continuous balconies running in front of the buildings give the apartments additional individual space and serve as a filter from the outside.
-At the loggias, these otherwise narrow balconies widen into spacious green rooms.
+The continuous balconies running just in front of the buildings give the flats an individual free space; at the loggias, these - otherwise narrow - bands widen into generous green rooms.

-The buildings are constructed as solid buildings in reinforced concrete with a plastered, smoothly felted thermal insulation.
-The design of the facades refers to the light elegance of the characteristic houses of the 1950s in Munich's Maxvorstadt district.
+The buildings are constructed as solid structures in reinforced concrete with a plastered, smooth-felted thermal insulation composite system.
+The design of the façades references the light-footed elegance of the characteristic houses of the 1950s in Maxvorstadt.
 The new buildings have a high degree of individuality and are recognisable as individual building blocks.
-Each apartment is different in size and floor plan.
-This offers a flexible and lively mix in the structure through the creation of different typologies.
+The flats are variable in size and floor plan and offer a flexible and lively mix in the structure by creating different typologies.